-The Misadventures of R2 and Miku was a series of animated videos posted by Desert Clockwork Films in The New '10s.
+The Misadventures of R2 and Miku is a series of animated videos posted by Desert Clockwork Films in The New '10s.
 It started with a mushroom-influenced video of two R2-D2 and Hatsune Miku figures having an argumentnote , followed by a few meme videos where the two characters act out popular scenes.
 After this, though, the series solidified as a sort of surreal, darkly humorous sitcom.

 R2 and Miku themselves are unsurprisingly the center of the series - the former is forced to put up with the latter's stupidity and tendency towards impulsive behavior, which often gets them involved in a number of surreal situations.
 Of course, the world around them is equally as chaotic and violence-prone, thus often leading both to get in way over their heads.